Whether you’re learning about open notes, or ready to start reading them, here are some answers to questions patients often ask.

 - Lab, radiology, pathology, or other report or test results;

 - Your doctor’s assessment or diagnosis of any medical conditions or symptoms, also called assessment or impressions;

 - The treatment plan recommended by your doctor and discussed with you; and

 - Next steps, including upcoming tests, follow up appointments, or referrals.

 OpenNotes is not software or product, but rather a movement that urges doctors, nurses and other health care professionals to share the medical notes they write after an appointment or discussion with the patients they care for.

-Making notes open helps patients to read material that, through the federal Health Insurance Portability and Accountability Act (HIPAA), is already theirs to review and receive if they so desire.
+Making notes open helps patients read material that, through the federal Health Insurance Portability and Accountability Act (HIPAA), is already theirs to review and receive if they so desire.

 In 2010, 105 primary care doctors and 20,000 of their patients participated in a one-year study of OpenNotes.
 The patients were invited to read their visit notes online using a secure patient portal.
 At the end of the year, patients overwhelmingly supported the program and reported multiple health benefits.
 Doctors saw benefits for patients and little burden for themselves.
-And both patients and doctors wanted to continue to share notes.
+And both patients and doctors wanted to continue sharing notes.